-Four important milestones:
+Important milestones:

-1. Rachel Carson's 1962 book Silent Spring warned that "Future generations are unlikely to condone our lack of prudent concern for the integrity of the natural world that supports all life." (page 13) Carson worried especially about the effects of new chemical pesticides overused in place natural balances that had evolved over many millennia.
+1. Rachel Carson's 1962 book Silent Spring warned that "Future generations are unlikely to condone our lack of prudent concern for the integrity of the natural world that supports all life." (page 13) Carson worried especially about the effects of new chemical pesticides overused in place of natural balances that had evolved over many millennia.

 2. The Limits to Growth.

-In 1972 a group of Massachusetts Institute of Technology computer geeks - among the first of the genre - came out with a study supported by an industry group called "The Club of Rome."
-Based on complicated computer simulations, authors Donella Meadows, Dennis Meadows and Jorgen Randers argued that if (then) present trends in population, industrial and consumption growth continued, it was likely that "a rather sudden and uncontrollable decline in both population and industrial capacity" would occur "sometime within the next one hundred years."
+In 1972 a group of Massachusetts Institute of Technology computer geeks -

+among the first of the genre - came out with a study supported by an industry group called " The Club of Rome."
+Based on complicated computer simulations, authors Donella Meadindustrial capacity" would occur "sometime within the next one hundred years."
 In other words, a collapse of civilization.